elissamaine/SVG-Logo-Maker/README.md

   ## Description

-  This is a command line application that asked the user what shape, color, and text the user wants and then takes that data in order to generate a logo.
-The logo is creatred in a svg file.
+  This is a Node.js command-line application that asked the user what shape, color, and text the user wants and then takes that data in order to generate a logoand save it as an svg file.

   ## Table of Contents